gdmoney/personal-development/Sam-Harris-notes.md

 - demur - raise doubts or objections or show reluctance
 - perniceous - having a harmful effect, especially in a gradual or subtle way
 - abstemious - not self-indulgent, especially when eating and drinking
+- apogee - the highest point in the development of something; a climax or culmination

 ### Phrases